People Behind the Names

 Hood College owes a great deal to the generosity, commitment and dedication of the Coblentz families, whose financial contributions made possible the building of a second residence hall bearing the name, Coblentz.

-Coffman Chapel is named for Andrew and Gladys Coffman, well-known philanthropists and longtime residents of Washington County, Md.
+Coffman Chapel is named for Andrew and Gladys Coffman, well-known philanthropists and longtime residents of Washington County, Maryland.

 Andrew Kendall Coffman, known by his friends as Andy, was the son of Peter and Elizabeth Kendall Coffman.
-Born in 1871 in Bakersville, Md., he was raised on a farm and educated in the local schools of nearby Halfway, Md., where his family moved when he was three years old.
+Born in 1871 in Bakersville, Maryland, he was raised on a farm and educated in the local schools of nearby Halfway, Maryland, where his family moved when he was three years old.
 He began his business career at an early age with the Coffman Lumber Company, eventually serving as president.
-Later, he decided to pursue a career as a funeral director and enrolled in Eckles College of Mortuary Science in Philadelphia, Pa.
+Later, he decided to pursue a career as a funeral director and enrolled in Eckles College of Mortuary Science in Philadelphia.
 After successfully completing his college courses, he returned to Washington County and settled in Hagerstown where he became a practicing mortician.

 Andrew Coffman was married to Gladys Rothenstein, the daughter of Augustus and Lillian Busey Rothenstein.
 Born in Baltimore in 1892, Mrs. Coffman was a longtime resident of Hagerstown, having moved there as a young girl.